cyclr/docs/pages/v2/05-application-connectors/information/briostack-information.md

 {::options parse_block_html="true" /}

 <section class="card">

-## Sales Methods
+## Sales methods

-Within the Sales methods, you can select a category, to return only those sales which fall within it, or return all sales by leaving the field blank.
+Within the **Sales** methods, you can either select a category to retrieve only the sales within that category, or leave the field black to return the complete list of sales.

 </section>
 <section class="card">

 ## Customers

-It is not currently possible to filter the customers by business sector, so for most use cases, "List Customers" would not be a practical method.
-As a result, Get Customer has been provided for returning individual customer records.
+It is not currently possible to filter the customers by business sector, so for most cases, **List Customers** isn't practical.
+Instead, you can use **Get Customer** to return individual customer records.

 </section>